 4. Let others know your dog is blind.

 Get a shirt, bandana or vest for your dog that reads “I’m blind” to wear on walks.
 Tell people about your dog’s condition so they approach slowly and let the dog sniff them first.
-Also, get a tag for your dog’s collar that says “I’m blind” in case it ever gets lost.
+Also, get a tag for your dog’s collar that says “I’m blind” in case they ever get lost.

 5. Create location cues.